mlees0209/gmt/doc/rst/source/gmtregress.rst

   gmt regress rough.txt -Fxymw > points_regressed.txt

-To do an orthogonal least-squares regression on the data crazy.txt but first take the logarithm of both x and y, then return x, y, model prediction and the normalized residuals (z-scores), try
+To do an orthogonal least-squares regression on the data crazy.txt but first take the logarithm of both *x* and *y*, then return x, y, model prediction and the normalized residuals (z-scores), try

 ::